letstri/vaxee/docs/request.md

 ## SSR

-If you are using some server-side rendering (SSR) framework, you can use the `suspense` function to wait the data before rendering the component.
+If you are using some server-side rendering (SSR) framework, you can use the `await` syntax to wait the data before rendering the component.

 ::: warning
-If you are not using `suspense`/`execute`/`refresh` in SSR to wait for the data to resolve, the request will be **send twice** due to the client-side rendering.
+If you are not using `suspense`/`execute`/`refresh` or `await` in SSR to wait for the data to resolve, the request will be **send twice** due to the client-side rendering.
 Use some function to wait to the request promise resolve, it won't be fetched again on the client-side.
 :::

 ::: tip